equivalent/kora/README.md

 ### Creating Items
 - Enter item name
 - Specify date (YYYY-MM-DD format, defaults to today)
-- Select/add tags (press 0 to create new tags)
+- Select/add tags (type 'new' to create new tags, 0 to finish)
 - Optionally add a multiline description
 - A storage folder is automatically created: `./storage/YYYY-MM-DD_sanitized-name/`
+- **File Requirement**: The folder opens automatically, and you MUST add at least one file before the application allows you to continue

 ### Finding Items by Search
 - **Interactive filtering**: Shows 50 most recent items initially